 So yeah, I took a cab to the Genex Tower since the sun was already setting; I didn’t want to gamble with public transportation on the way there, for fear I’d lose the light.
 But my way back to the hotel was a different story.

 I had no bus schedule or route map, but I did have a general sense of where I was, and working GPS on my phone, so I hopped on the first bus that was headed in the general direction of my hotel.
-Sure enough, I picked right: the crowded bus full of end-of-day commuters headed straight back over the Danube River in the direction of my hotel.
+Sure enough, I picked right: the crowded bus full of end-of-day commuters headed straight back over the Sava River in the direction of my hotel.
 When I noticed it started to veer away from the general area of my hotel, I hopped off, getting lucky once again, as I was now near a transportation hub of some sort, with buses and trams stops for trips in every direction.

 I asked a man at the bus stop to help guide me back to my hotel and he sent me to the tram stop across the street.
 Soon, I was riding the rails directly back to my room.
 The sun was setting over Belgrade and I enjoyed the views from my window.
 The people, the traffic, the old buildings, the fountains…I was so digging Belgrade and all of the little things.
 Most importantly, I was relieved (and a little proud of myself) that I was able to get back to my hotel using public transportation.
 My first impressions were that this is one fabulous city!

 I’d flown today, descended 30 storeys down a high-rise, walked a bunch, and traveled in taxis, buses and trams.
 What a day!
 I needed food and a bed, in that order.
 This little corner joint was right across from my hotel and would be my best friend for the 36 hours I was in Belgrade.
 I don’t know what it was called, but I had the bread-egg-thingy, which was Serbia’s version of Georgian khachapuri.
 It was good fuel.
 I’d choose the pizza tomorrow night.